Knitschi/CPFCMake/documentation/CPFCMake.rst

 CPFCMake
 ========

-The CPFCMake package implements a rich-featured and standardized C++ CMake project that offers many tasks that are required for a continuous integration pipeline.
+The CPFCMake package-component implements a rich-featured and standardized C++ CMake project that offers many tasks that are required for a continuous integration pipeline.
-This package is the most basic component of the CMakeProjectFramework.
+This package-component is the most basic component of the CMakeProjectFramework.

-The package tries to solve the following problems:
+The package-component tries to solve the following problems:

 - Abstract common CMake code to a higher level.
 CMakeProjectFramework projects are set up by using only a handfull of CMake functions that take a lot of arguments but hide implementation details.